Kizzer2003/GrabHost/README.md

 Uses the STANDAPI to automatically spoof your host token to the highest value, and then kick the host upon joining a session.
 Made mainly for Basic and Regular users that cannot use the Ultimate built-in version.

-Slowly working on V3 - Changelog will be detailed with all changes I made and why

 # Changelog
 V3